Director’s Note

 Undas & Día de los Muertos Altar | October 28 - November 1, 2024

 As Latine Heritage Month and Filipino American History Month came to a close, AAST and MICA welcomed our communities in an opportunity of reflection to honor our ancestors.
 Día de los Muertos (Mexico and other parts of Latin America) and Undas (Philippines) is celebrated on November 1 and 2, alongside the Catholic holy days of All Saints Day and All Souls Day.
 Despite our dis/connections to religion, we recognize the power and intention as cultural bearers.
 The shared practice of creating an ofrenda/dambana (altar/shrine) and family trips to the cemetery allow us to hold both grief and joy as we commune with our passed loved ones.
-Please join us in contributing to our collective altar to remember our ancestors and those we did not know, but grieve and honor.
-Community was welcome to stop by the MICA Lounge to bring pictures and items to decorate the altar, along with writing names on ribbons to offer recognition.
+Community was welcome to stop by the MICA Lounge in contributing to the collective altar to remember our ancestors and those we did not know, but grieve and honor.
 Lastly, Kai Kai and Justine facilitated a “muni-muni” (deep reflection); an intentional reflection space with guided writing prompts and conversation around grief.

 Book Talk with Dr. OiYan A. Poon: Asian American is Not a Color | November 12, 2024